wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ### ARM obsoletes ASM

+ASM had "Cloud Services" and "Affinity Groups" which is structured with Resource Groups (logical containers) providing a single-resource point-of-view [i.e. manage a single resource at a time].

+<a name="ARM"></a>

+### ARM

 On July 1, 2019, Microsoft fully transitioned from the "classic" (older) Azure Service Management (ASM) when <a target="_blank" href="https://docs.microsoft.com/en-us/azure/multi-factor-authentication/multi-factor-authentication-faq">Multi-factor authentication (through the PhoneFactor Web (PFWeb) portal), API Management, BizTalk, and Managed Cache became available to the Azure Resource Manager (ARM).

-ASM had "Cloud Services" and "Affinity Groups" which is structured with Resource Groups (logical containers) providing a single-resource point-of-view [i.e. manage a single resource at a time].

 ARM includes <strong>parallelization</strong> when creating resources for faster deployment of complex, interdependent solutions.
 ARM also includes granular access control, and the ability to tag resources with metadata.

-Also, instead of 2 racks, ARM resources can span 3 racks of computers.
+Also, instead of 2 racks on ASM, ARM resources can span 3 racks of computers.

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/111055690-eda3cc00-8435-11eb-9563-aa0fb3154d40.png"><img alt="az-arm-interfaces-599x315.png" width="599" src="https://user-images.githubusercontent.com/300046/111055690-eda3cc00-8435-11eb-9563-aa0fb3154d40.png"></a>